Jefferson49/ExtendedImportExport/README.md

 [![webtrees major version](https://img.shields.io/badge/webtrees-v2.1.x-green)](https://webtrees.net/download)

 ## DownloadGedcomWithURL
-A [weebtrees](https://webtrees.net) 2.1 custom module to download GEDCOM files on URL requests with the tree name, GEDCOM file name, and authorization provided as parameters within the URL.
+A [weebtrees](https://webtrees.net) 2.1 custom module to download or store GEDCOM files on URL requests with the tree name, GEDCOM file name, and authorization provided as parameters within the URL.

 ## What are the benefits of this module?
 + Gedcom files can be automatically downloaded without logging into the user interface (webtrees front end)
 + Gedcom files can be downloaded with a script, see attached example scripts
 + Gedcom files can be automatically saved to a folder on the webtrees server without logging into the user interface (webtrees front end)
 + Gedcom file backups on the server can be scheduled by a Cron Job on the server, see attached example script
-+ Gedcom files can be downloaded/stored in the Gedcom 7 format (beta version feature)
++ Gedcom files can be downloaded/stored in the Gedcom 7 format (beta version)

 ## IMPORTANT SECURITY NOTE
 Please note for versions below v3.0.0 that installing the module enables everyone, who can reach the webtrees URL, to download the GEDCOM files from webtrees.
 Therefore, you should consider to use this module in secure private networks only or apply additional access restrictions, e.g. for certain IP addresses only.